 In February of 2014 the voters of the AASD approved a referendum which provided for the renovation and updating of the technical education area at West High School where A-Tech is located.
 Another DPI grant was awarded for implementation of the school.
 New equipment, curriculum materials, supplies, and other items were purchased.
 All this provided a fresh, clean, up-to-date learning environment for students.

 The 2014-15 school year resulted in 15 graduates, of whom 12 enrolled in technical college, one enrolled in a 4-year college, one entered the military, and one entered the workforce.
-Enrollment for the 2015-16 school year is 78 students — almost double the previous year.
+Enrollment for the 2015-16 school year was 78 students — almost double the previous year and remains consistent to the current year.